 Administrative Duties of a Certified Medical Assistant

 Administrative duties of certified medical assistants include tasks that are generally considered front-office responsibilities.
-Medical assistants that only do these tasks are often called medical administrative assistants.
+Medical assistants who only do these tasks are often called medical administrative assistants.
 Common responsibilities include:

 - Handling phone calls